tim-smart/elemental/packages/nucleus/README.md

 final counter = stateAtom(0)..keepAlive();
 ```

-We can then use the `AtomBuilder` widget from the `flutter_nucleus` to listen
+We can then use the `AtomBuilder` widget from the `flutter_nucleus` package to
-for changes to our counter:
+listen for changes to our counter:

 ```dart
 class CounterText extends StatelessWidget {